 - The running gear needs to be solid – this means the motor, transmission and rear end need to be in good running order.
 No leaks or know what is causing it.

-- The odometer reading – it’s better to have a unit with a low kilometer reading but remember it may not be accurate.
+- The odometer reading – it’s better to have a unit with a low miles reading but remember it may not be accurate.

 - Have the exhaust system and brakes checked and a compression test done.